Feature request #6598

 A related issue with the current classification for 32-bit data - raster values greater than the specified max value (assigned to the highest class) are displayed as nodata (like singleband gray 'Stretch and Clip to MinMax'), while those less than the specified min value have the same color as the lowest class (like singleband gray 'Stretch to MinMax').
 The highest class should be inclusive as well.
 The 'Contrast enhancement' defaults in Preferences don't seem to change the behavior for classification.

 I recommend the default color ramp (currently 'Blues') be set to something like 'spectral', or the previous QGIS Pseudocolor ramp.
 This default should have reds for the highest values and blues for the lowest values.
 It would be nice if the user could set a default color map in Preferences along with default Contrast ehancement.

 I suggest renaming 'Invert colors order' label to 'Invert'.
 Also, when clicked, this could automatically invert the present classification.

 Any/all of these are open for discussion - I just wanted to get everything written down while I'm thinking about it.
 Thanks.

-#1 Updated by David Shean about 7 years ago
+#1 Updated by David Shean almost 8 years ago